NorbertNader/nativeReactFun/README.md

 this will be exciting!

 in the directry run

 `react-native start`

-and then the emulator be it iOS `react-native run-ios` or android `react-native run-android`
+and then be it iOS

+`react-native run-ios`

+or android

+`react-native run-android`

 ***